SamirsGit/samirsgit.gitub.io/_posts/2025-01-08-Cyberdefenders2.markdown

 **Q4** Identify the unique files downloaded to the compromised host.
 How many of these files could be potentially malicious?

 Answer: all 5, why? .exe are typically executable programs, which are common payloads for malware distribution, especially when you see its in the /temp directory.
-The .txt as well, appear less suspicious and help botnets evade detection by automated systems.
+The .txt as well, appears less suspicious and help botnets evade detection by automated systems.